meowyih/jsonw/README.md

 # About JsonW

 *JsonW* is a *_C++11_* single header Json tool that underlying using wchar_t/std::wstring to store text value.
-It is part of the [octillion-cubes](https://github.com/meowyih/octillion-cubes) project.

 I know there are already plenty of C++ Json libraries out there.
-It is my habit to reinvent the wheel. :boom:
+But reinventing the wheel is really fun. :boom:

 # About Json